TylerPardun/pitrac-easy-connect/README.md

 | macOS | Right-click the app and choose **Open** rather than double-clicking |
 | Windows | Choose **More info**, then **Run anyway** |

-Open it and follow the five steps: find the enclosure, choose your simulator, open it, send one test shot, play.
-The wizard does not return after that;
-**Advanced → Run setup again** brings it back if needed.
+Open the app and follow five steps: find the enclosure, choose your simulator, open it, send a test shot, and play.
+The guide does not appear again after the first-time setup, but you can reopen it with **Advanced → Run setup again**.

 ---

-## Or build the app from source
+## Build the app from source (optional)

-Requires Python 3.9 or newer.
-PyInstaller bundles the interpreter of the machine it runs on, so a Windows executable must be built on Windows and a macOS app on macOS.
-There is no cross-compiling.
+Building from source requires Python 3.9 or newer.
+PyInstaller bundles the interpreter for the platform on which it runs, so Windows executables must be built on Windows and macOS apps on macOS.
+Cross-compiling is not supported.

 ```bash
 git clone https://github.com/TylerPardun/pitrac-easy-connect